kovidgoyal/calibre/manual/function_mode.rst

 Choose file order when running on multiple HTML files
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-When you run a :guilabel:`Replace All` on multiple HTML files, the order in which the files are processes depends on what files you have open for editing.
+When you run a :guilabel:`Replace all` on multiple HTML files, the order in which the files are processes depends on what files you have open for editing.
 You can force the search to process files in the order in which the appear by setting the ``file_order`` attribute on your function, like this: